mullenkamp/booklet/README.rst

 Introduction
 ------------
 Booklet is a pure python key-value file database.
 It allows for multiple serializers for both the keys and values.
 Booklet uses the `MutableMapping <https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes>`_ class API which is the same as python's dictionary in addition to some `dbm <https://docs.python.org/3/library/dbm.html>`_ methods (i.e. sync and prune).
-It is thread-safe (using thread locks on writes), but only multiprocessing-safe for linux users (using flock for locking files on open for writes).
+It is thread-safe (using thread locks on writes) and multiprocessing-safe (using file locks).

 Deletes do not remove data from the file directly.
 Similarly, reassigning a value to an existing key adds a new key/value set to the file.
 During normal usage, the user will not notice a difference when requesting a key/value set, but the file size will grow.
 If size becomes an issue because of lots of deletes or reassignments, then the user should run the "prune" method to remove old key/value sets.